All-Khwarizmi/30daysOfJavaScript/README.md

 ```
 git clone https://github.com/All-Khwarizmi/30daysOfJavaScript
 ```
-- cd into the JavaScript of Typescript directory and npm install
+- cd into the JavaScript directory and npm install
 ```
 cd JavaScript
 OR